 All children and youth in Vermont have the right to opportunities that will help them grow into happy and healthy adults.
 It’s what we believe and what we strive to make a reality through our work.
 By working to ensure there are quality learning opportunities outside the school day, we are slowly making this goal a reality.
 However, do we know if these opportunities are available for ALL students?
 We start by looking at who is participating, and we can see from the 2017 Youth Risk Behavior (YRBS) data that high school students who are racial or ethnic minorities are less likely than their white, non-Hispanic peers to participate in extracurricular activities.

-We now have access to the 2019 YRBS data and once again are wondering the same thing: is there still a gap in participation between white students and racial and ethnic minority (REM) students?
+We now have access to the 2019 YRBS data and once again are wondering the same thing: is there still a gap in participation between white students and “racial and ethnic minority” [termed used in the YRBS study and known as REM in this post] students?
 The chart below shows that, yes, the gap remains.
 First off, REM students are more likely that white students to not participate in any weekly afterschool or extracurricular activities at all.
 While 33% of white high school students do not participate in any weekly hours of out-of-school-time activities, 36% of REM high school students did not participate.

 Among high school students who do participate regularly in out-of-school time programming, racial and ethnic minorities participated in fewer average weekly hours than their white peers.
 In the one to four hours range, the participation rate was higher for racial and ethnic minorities (28.4% participation vs. 25.1% participation rate for white students).
 White students are more likely that REM students to participate in between five and 19 hours of weekly programming.
 Over 35% of white students participated in 5-19 hours of weekly programming while 29% of REM students did so.
 These levels of participation are significant because past data show that they correspond with the best outcomes as far as reduced risk behaviors and increased positive outcomes (See past blog posts about plans for enrolling in post-secondary education, feelings of connectedness with the community, earning good grades, bullying, abusing opioids, and drinking alcohol as examples).